mjborelli/ECO395M_HW2/Do/Homework_2.md

 with cancer, holding all else fixed.
 We want to make sure that radiologists still make recall decisions with the same general process, since there might be unobservable reasons that inform their decisions.
-Therefore, we suggest that radiologists at your hospital should be less conservative in recalling patients who are 70 and older and/or are fit the breast density classification of “Extremely Dense”, while otherwise considering their recall decisions in the same way.
+Therefore, we suggest that radiologists at your hospital should be more conservative in recalling patients who are 70 and older and/or are fit the breast density classification of “Extremely Dense”, while otherwise considering their recall decisions in the same way.